 - Withdrawal from family and friends, sadness, listlessness, decreased activity, and preoccupation with the events of the disaster

-Professional advice or treatment for children affected by a disaster--especially those who have witnessed destruction, injury or death--can help prevent or minimize PTSD.
-Parents who are concerned about their children can ask their pediatrician or family doctor to refer them to a child and adolescent psychiatrist for an evaluation.
+Professional advice or treatment for children affected by a disaster--especially those who have witnessed destruction, injury, or death--can help prevent or minimize PTSD.
+Parents concerned about their children can ask their pediatrician or family doctor to refer them to a child and adolescent psychiatrist for an evaluation.

 Pregnant Women in Disasters

-Women are encouraged to seek mental health services, and access other services set up to help them through agencies; such as Federal Emergency Management Association (FEMA), WIC, Red Cross, March of Dimes, etc. Local organizations, including churches and shelters, in communities, can often help provide basic needs (i.e., shelter, food, water, diapers).
+Women are encouraged to seek mental health services and access other services set up to help them through agencies, such as the Federal Emergency Management Association (FEMA), WIC, Red Cross, March of Dimes, etc. In communities, local organizations, including churches and shelters, can often help provide basic needs (i.e., shelter, food, water, diapers).
 Pregnant women are urged to talk with a healthcare provider, if available, about any pregnancy questions or concerns.

 During and Just After a Disaster